Instructors can request access to the Casebook Instructor's Guide on AccessPharmacy. Email User Services (email@example.com) for more information.

 The patient is the oldest of seven children (four brothers and two sisters), all alive and well.
 He has two children, both in good health.
 Family history of terminal prostate cancer in his father (died at age 63).
 No other history of malignancy that he is aware of.

 The patient is employed as an usher at a professional baseball park.
 He previously smoked 1–2 ppd for 32 years.
-He quit when he was diagnosed with HF, and he complains about the fans who smoke in the section of the ballpark where ...
+He quit when he was diagnosed with HF, and he complains about the fans who smoke ...